hellkite500/adhydro-training/ADHydro_training.md

 # Getting started

+First, we are going to re-name our docker containers so the following directions will work without modification.
+When you pull docker containers from a repository, they carry the repository name as part of the image name.
+We can alias them with a simple docker command.

+`docker tag hellkite500/adhydro adhydro`

+`docker tag hellkite500/adhydro-tools adhydro-tools`

+# Mesh Processing

-Instructions for creating a mesh from partially processed data.
+The following are instructions for creating a mesh from partially processed data.

 See [Input Creation Steps](ADHydro_input_creation_instructions.md) for details on the steps leading up to this point.
 (Section 1, steps 1 - 65)